Teddy Nelson

-Teddy Nelson (born Terje Nielsen, August 23, 1939 - died June 8, 1992) was a Norwegian country music artist, best known for his hit singles "Diggy Liggy Lo", "Bonde ifrå Hamlagrø" and "Skilsmisseferd i Hardanger", and his collaborations with American country music singer Skeeter Davis.
+Teddy Nelson (born Terje Nielsen, 23 August 1939 - 8 June 1992) was a Norwegian country music artist, best known for his hit singles "Diggy Liggy Lo", "Bonde ifrå Hamlagrø" and "Skilsmisseferd i Hardanger", and his collaborations with American country music singer Skeeter Davis.

 Biography

 Early years

-Nelson was born Terje Nielsen in Bergen on August 23, 1939.
+Nelson was born Terje Nielsen in Bergen on 23 August 1939.
 His parents were from Fana outside Bergen, and he descended from Danish immigrants on his father's side.
 Nelson grew up in Totlandsvegen, a few minutes east of Nesttun in Fana, as a typical middle-class boy in post-war Norway.
 He started playing the guitar at early age, and formed his first band when he was 16 years old, in 1955, playing local clubs and gatherings.
 In 1964, aged 25, Nelson was signed to Columbia EMI, and recorded his first single, "Oh, Susie Be Mine" with his band the Apaches.
 Ten more singles followed until 1974, whilst Nelson continued playing local venues and gigs in most of Western Norway.
 He quickly made his mark in the Norwegian country music scene as the first artist to bring humour into the otherwise dark and dim lyrics and songs, and for his nasal vocal performance, and became a popular attraction for country music venues and festivals.

 In 1975, he was selected by Johannes Kleppevik (who at the time was known as a songwriter rather than a performer of his own) as one of three local singers (alongside Davy Dean and Clive Scott) to perform on his album A Little Bit of Heaven, where the three singers performed songs written by Kleppevik, with four songs each on the 12-track record.